Fill Financial Documents for Account Openings

 If your Salesforce account is connected and you have a [Salesforce prefill mapping](#salesforce-prefill) specified, you may include a `salesforce_prefill` property in the format `[{"object": <Salesforce Object Type>, "id": <Salesforce Object ID>, "quik_entities": [<Quik Entity>]}]` to specify a list of Salesforce objects to pull from and their corresponding Quik entities to map to.

-If you have a CSV mapping uploaded between Feathery and Quik fields, you may include a `csv_prefill` property in the format `["1ben", "2ben"]` to specify a list of Quik entities to pull in the corresopnding Feathery field data for.
+If you have a [CSV mapping uploaded](#map-feathery-form-fields-to-quik-form-fields-via-csv) between Feathery and Quik fields, you may include a `csv_prefill` property in the format `["1ben", "2ben"]` to specify a list of Quik entities to pull in the corresponding Feathery field data for.

 ## Other Form Fill Settings